A Novel Method to Constrain Tidal Quality Factor from A Non-synchronized Exoplanetary System: Method

 where $Q'_0$ means the reference value for $\omega_\mathrm{tide} / 2\pi= 2 \, \mathrm{d^{-1}}$ and $q$ is the power-law index.
 We consider that $Q'_0$ depends on stellar parameters and then constant in our analysis. $Q'_\mathrm{min} (>0)$ is a minimum value of $Q'$, which corresponds to the maximum efficiency of the tidal interaction.

-The power-law relation in equation (\ref{eq:Q_model}) comes from theoretical suggestion by previous papers dealing with the tide in the radiative zone of low-mass stars \citep{BarkerOgilvie2010MNRAS, Essick2016ApJ, Barker2020MNRAS, MaFuller2021ApJ}.
-We note that \citet{Barker2020MNRAS} claims that the tide in the radiative zone is dominant when $\Omega_\mathrm{spin} \ll \Omega_\mathrm{orb}$.
-However, as the detailed mechanism of tides is not still well understood (Appendix \ref{app:tide_theory}), there are large uncertainties in $Q'_0$ and $q$, which we treat as the free parameters to constrain $Q'$.
+The power-law relation in equation (\ref{eq:Q_model}) comes from theoretical suggestion by previous papers dealing with the tide in the radiative zone of low-mass stars induced by internal gravity wave \citep[][]{Zahn1975AA,Goodman1998ApJ, BarkerOgilvie2010MNRAS, Essick2016ApJ, MaFuller2021ApJ}.
+We note that, while the equilibrium/non-wave-like tide \citep[][]{Zahn1966AnAp, Zahn1989AA, Remus2012AA, Mathis2016AA} and the dynamical tide in a convective zone induced by inertial wave \citep{Ogilvie2007ApJ,Ogilvie2013MNRAS, Mathis2015AA} are generally suggested as notable mechanisms, \citet{Barker2020MNRAS} claims that they are subdominant for slowly rotating solar-type stars, which are the main target of this paper (see Sections \ref{subsec:Procedure}).
+However, even when limited to the tide in the radiative zone, the detailed mechanism is not still well understood (Appendix \ref{app:tide_theory}) and there are large uncertainties in $Q'_0$ and $q$.
+Then, we treat them as the free parameters to constrain $Q'$.

-The setting of the lower bound of $Q'_\mathrm{min}$ in equation (\ref{eq:Q_model}) is required to avoid the divergence of $\Gamma_\mathrm{tide}$ for $Q'=0$ (equation \ref{eq:tide_torque}) at the co-rotation radius where $\omega_\mathrm{tide}=0$ for a negative value of $q$.
-A non-zero $Q'_\mathrm{min}$ is also reinforced from an observational point of view because there have been already a number of non-synchronized or eccentric close-in Jovian planets identified \citep[e.g.,][]{Matsumura2008ApJ}; these observations contradict a spurious enhancement in $\Gamma_\mathrm{tide}$ at the co-rotation radius because it makes close-in planets synchronized and circularized.
+The setting of the lower bound of $Q'_\mathrm{min}$ in equation (\ref{eq:Q_model}) is required to avoid the divergence of $\Gamma_\mathrm{tide} (\propto 1/Q')$ for $Q'=0$ (equation \ref{eq:tide_torque}) at the co-rotation radius where $\omega_\mathrm{tide}=0$ for a negative value of $q$ \citep[cf.][]{Penev2018AJ}.
+A non-zero $Q'_\mathrm{min}$ is also reinforced from an observational point of view because there have been already a number of non-synchronized or eccentric close-in Jovian planets identified \citep[e.g.,][]{Matsumura2008ApJ, Matsumura2010ApJ}; these observations contradict a spurious enhancement in $\Gamma_\mathrm{tide}$ at the co-rotation radius because it makes close-in planets synchronized and circularized.
+We note that the divergence of $Q'$ at $\omega_\mathrm{tide}=0$ does not cause problematic behavior for positive $q$ because it simply gives $\Gamma_\mathrm{tide} (\propto 1/Q')=0$.

-The presence of a lower bound of $Q'$ is also required owing to the fact that a variation in the transit timing has not been detected for close-in planets \citep[e.g.,][]{Ivshina2022ApJS}, except for WASP-12 b \citep{Yee2020ApJL,Turner2021AJ,Wong2022AJ}.
+The presence of a lower bound of $Q'$ is also required owing to the fact that a variation in the transit timing has not been detected for close-in planets \citep[e.g.,][]{Ivshina2022ApJS, Adams2024arXiv}, except for WASP-12 b \citep{Yee2020ApJL,Turner2021AJ,Wong2022AJ}.
 We note that the host star WASP-12 has $\sim 1.4 \, M_\odot$ \citep{Collins2017AJ}, which is larger than the low-mass stars we focus on.

 For the WASP-12 -- WASP-12 b system, $Q'$ is estimated to be about $1.5 \times 10^5$ \citep{Wong2022AJ}.
 For lower-mass stars, there is any confident detection of orbital decay by the transit-time variation, which implies larger $Q'$ \citep[][]{Patra2020AJ, Maciejewski2018AcA,Maciejewski2020AcA,Maciejewski2022AA, Mannaday2022AJ,Rosario2022AA,Harre2023AA}.
 Throughout this paper, we set a conservative value of $Q'_\mathrm{min} = 1 \times 10^5$.
 We note that results in the following sections are hardly affected by a choice of $Q'_\mathrm{min}$, provided $10^4 \lesssim Q'_\mathrm{min} \lesssim 10^6$ (see Section \ref{subsec:Procedure}).